 The best the rural Hills has to offer

 It’s great to see a burgeoning cafe scene in suburbs like Dural and Galston.
 Once suburbs where you were hard pressed to get decent coffee and food, they both now have numerous cafes serving delicious dishes and very good coffee – Galston has three cafes within about 20 metres of one another and all are bustling most of the time!
 It’s great for the area and great for local businesses!
 And there’s nothing more pleasant than a drive out to the rural Hills, looking at some horses and house porn on the way!
 Here’s our pick of the cafes in the rural Hills.

 The Local Collective, Galston

 This is a staple in Galston now and locals wonder what they ever did before Kim and Tiff came to the little suburb!
-Campos coffee is on offer and the menu is small but we prefer that – it spans breakfast and lunch and they’re open at the crack of dawn too.
+The menu is small but we prefer that – it spans breakfast and lunch and they’re open at the crack of dawn too.
 They do specials and there are a couple of super healthy options that are delicious, such as the Nourish Plate and the Green Bowl.
 But don’t worry, they also offer a burger option or two as well so everyone is covered!

 The Hidden Jem, Kenthurst